giellalt/lang-cwd/cwd.md

 Preverbs

 LEXICON VERBPREFIXES   just adds the prefix boundary

+Here we will take care of lexical preverbs (in preverbs.lexc)

 Now, LEXC directs us to the ../stems/verbs_stems.lexc file, where we find all the verbal stems.
 The suffixes are then